oskarradon/paimio/README.md

 4. `gulp serve`

 And if anything breaks just stop the command line process with ctrl + C and re-run the `gulp serve` task.
-And if it's still broken then I'll fix it for you.

 #### Technologies Used
 SCSS, jQuery